 Component Function Installation Agent Software bugs tap and communicate the investigation target's data and information to an Anonymizer. target devices data sources Anonymizing chain Anonymizer Geographically distributed Anonymizer groups that guarantee Collector anonymity and redirect collected data to protect servers from remote attacks.
-It transfers agent data to servers.
+Transfers agent and Network Injector data to servers.
 Several Anonymizers can be set up in a chain to increase the level of protection.
 Each chain leads to one Collector.
 VPS (Virtual Priv- ate Server) Collector One per Anonymizing Chain.
-Three services are installed in each: Collector: collects agent data sent by the last Anonymizer in the chain.
-Carrier: sends data to Shards and Master Node Network Controller: receives Anonymizer status and logs and sends them updates and new settings. one or more serv- ers in front end environment Firewall Optional but highly recommended, it protects the trusted environment (where data is processed and saved) from the untrusted environment (where data is collected).
+Three services are installed in each: Collector: collects agent data sent to the last Anonymizer in the chain and Network Injectors sent to the set Anonymizer.
+Carrier: sends data to Shards and Master Node Network Controller: receives Anonymizer status and logs and sends them updates and new settings. one or more serv- ers in front end environment It requires a single license.
+Firewall Optional but highly recommended, it protects the trusted environment (where data is processed and saved) from the untrusted environment (where data is collected).
 RCS server RCS console Setup, monitoring and analysis console used by operating center workers.
 RCS server internal network Master Node Heart of the RCS server, it manages data flows, component status and includes the first Shard database.
 It includes Worker service to decode data before it is saved to the database and Monitor service to monitor all architecture components, including Master Node and sends e-mail in the event of alarms.
-RCS server Network Controller One per collector.
-It constantly acquires Network Injector and sends them settings. one or more serv- ers in front end environment
+RCS server

 Component Function Installation Network Injector (optional) Fixed hardware component (Appliance) or notebook (Tactical), it runs sniffing and injection operations on the target's HTTP connections.
+Communicates with the Collector via an Anonymizer (and its chain) to send data and receive rules and settings.
 ISP Wired or Wireless LAN (homes, hotel) Shard x Additional RCS distributed database partitions.
 Shard 0 is included in Master Node.
 It includes Worker service to decode data and enter it in the database. one or more serv- ers in back end environment Target Investigation targets.
 Each device owned by the target is a data source and can be monitored by an agent. -